 As is the case with the global forex sphere, the USD/JPY pair is prominent in Japan.
 In fact, it has long stood as the most traded currency pair in the country, with many USD/JPY transactions involving the aforementioned carry trade strategy.
 Individuals who make use of carry trading borrow a currency with a low interest rate and exchange it for a currency with a high interest rate.
-The goal is to take advantage of the resulting difference between the two, and the strategy has been widespread among Japanese forex enthusiasts.
+The goal is to take advantage of the difference between the two.

-Japan’s foreign exchange market is regulated by the Financial Services Agency (FSA), which means that any company seeking to operate in the country and appeal to Japanese traders needs to make sure that they have a valid FSA license.
+Japan’s foreign exchange market is regulated by the Financial Services Agency (FSA), which means that any company seeking to operate in the country and appeal to Japanese traders needs to make sure that it has a valid FSA license.

-For those curious to learn more about forex trading in Japan, this publication explores the various statistics that shape the Japanese forex market.
+For those eager to learn more about forex trading in Japan, this publication explores the various statistics that shape the Japanese forex market.

 History of Forex Trading in Japan

 The Tokyo Stock Exchange’s roots date back to 1878, and Japan’s economy has had its ups and downs since its establishment.
-Of particular note was the so-called Lost Decade, which lasted between 1991 and 2000, which is referred to as such due to being a period of notable recession.
+Of particular note was the so-called Lost Decade, which lasted between 1991 and 2000.
+It is referred to as such due to being a period of notable recession.

 However, the Lost Decade is also characterized by a curious social phenomenon that shaped the global forex audience’s perception of forex trading in Japan.
 We are referring to Mrs. Watanabe, a term that represents the many Japanese housewives who are believed to have found great success as forex traders in the 90s and early 2000s.
 Over the years, the term also gained popularity as a way to refer to retail Japanese traders as a whole.

 Since the year 2000, intervention has been done only around a dozen times.
-The longest pause lasted from 2011, when a strengthening yen threatened to impede Japan’s economic recovery efforts following the 2011 earthquake and tsunami, and 2022, when estimates pointed to the BOJ having spent trillions to prop up the yen amid a price surge of the dollar.
+The longest pause lasted from 2011, when a strengthening yen threatened to impede Japan’s economic recovery efforts following the 2011 earthquake and tsunami, to 2022, when estimates pointed to the BOJ having spent trillions to prop up the yen amid a price surge of the dollar.
 The latter was never officially confirmed, however.
-The most recent instance of foreign exchange intervention happened in April 2024, when the JPY was supported with 9.79 trillion yen ($62.23 billion) with the intention of strengthening the currency.
+The most recent instance of foreign exchange intervention happened in July 2024, when the JPY was supported with 5.53 trillion yen ($36.8 billion) with the intention of strengthening the currency.

 Japan Forex Market Size